onflow/fcl-js/packages/fcl/src/exec/mutate.md

 `mutate` requires two pieces of configuration.

-- `accessNode.api` - How to talk to Flow.
+- `accessNode.httpApi` - How to talk to Flow.
 - `discovery.wallet` - How to connect to wallets.

 Below is an example of configuring FCL to talk to Flow (testnet)